parlance-zz/g-diffuser-bot/README.md

  - For more information on progress and upcoming features please see: https://github.com/parlance-zz/g-diffuser-lib/issues

 ## Development and funding:
- - Donations would also be greatly appreciated and will be directly used to fund further development.
+ - Donations are greatly appreciated and will be directly used to fund further development.
  - https://buy.stripe.com/fZe8xU2lo0wU3SgfYY
  - ETH to 0x8e4BbD53bfF9C0765eE1859C590A5334722F2086